Bias-Variance Tradeoffs in Joint Spectral Embeddings

 Similar results were achieved in \textcite{EigenCLT} and \textcite{OmniCLT} using a combination of perturbation arguments.
-These arguments largely study the differences in eigenstructure between $\tilde{\bvar{A}}$ and its expectation $\tilde{\bvar{P}} = \E[\tilde{\bvar{A}}|\bvar{X}]$.
-In previous work, under the assumption that the $m$ graphs have the same expectation, $\tilde{\bvar{P}}$ is p.s.d.\ and the rank of this matrix was equal to that of the latent space, i.e. $\text{rank}(\tilde{\bvar{P}}) = d$.
-However, under the ESRDPG the rank of $\tilde{\bvar{P}}$ is indefinite with $q\in[0, d]$ negative eigenvalues which complicates the analysis.
+These arguments largely rely on studying differences in eigenstructure between $\tilde{\bvar{A}}$ and its expectation $\tilde{\bvar{P}} = \E[\tilde{\bvar{A}}|\bvar{X}]$.
+In \textcite{OmniCLT}, under the assumption that the $m$ graphs have the same expectation, $\tilde{\bvar{P}}$ is p.s.d.\ and the rank of this matrix was equal to that of the latent space, i.e. $\text{rank}(\tilde{\bvar{P}}) = d$.
+Under the ESRDPG, $\tilde{\bvar{P}}$ is indefinite with $q\in[0, d]$ negative eigenvalues which complicates the analysis.
 Utilizing analysis techniques introduced in \textcite{rubindelanchy2017} and extended in \textcite{agterberg2020nonparametric} and \textcite{chung2021valid}, we are able to relate the eigen-structure of these matrices to the model parameters which facilitate the analysis.